mobomo/front-end-style-guide/css_and_sass.md

 Put simply, aggressive degradation boils down to: **if your browser can't render a gradient or a box shadow, tough luck**.

 While not ideal for every situation, it ensures the timely delivery of projects and that the root product is still usable and not reliant on (validation breaking) hacks.

-## Sass/SCSS (...and Less)
-### Comments

-Sass supports two comment styles: multiline (`/* */`) and single-line (`//`).
-With the exception of any licensing statements that need to be applied, the single-line style syntax should be used, as it will be removed when the CSS is compiled, making for smaller file sizes.
-More can be [read about this in the documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#comments).

-#### Debugging comments

-While it's normal to leave debugging code enabled during development, it is crucial that this be removed before anything goes to production.
-There is no need for production code to have these artifacts left in them.
-Either re-compile using a setting that does not emit the debug code in to the output file, or run the finalized CSS through a minifier that will remove all comments.

-### Camel Case Variables

-Variable names should be camelCased (much like JavaScript variables), as this helps visually differentiate them from class names (which should be dash separated), and more closely aligns them with HTML IDs (which, like the variables, should reference a single object).

-    // Bad
-    $some-variable: 0px;
-    $some_variable: 0px;

-    // Good
-    $someVariable: 0px;

-### Define a Central Variables File

-To make maintenance as easy as possible, the variables used in a project should be defined in a single location.
-This will help prevent inadvertent overwriting, and will make the codebase easier to maintain in the long run.

-### All Colors Are Variables

-When applying a color to an element (be it text, border, background, or otherwise), store that color in a variable.
-If it's used once, it's likely that it will be used again.